VPN vs Firewall (2026): what each layer protects, port blocks & why you need both

 Check with our tools

 If you want proof instead of theory, verify your setup.
-Use the Leak Test Tool to confirm the tunnel.
-Run the Speed Test Tool before and after the tunnel to see whether the bottleneck is routing or local filtering.
-Check our Status Center to see whether route quality is stable.
+Use the Leak Test to confirm IP, DNS, IPv6, and WebRTC signals.
+Run the Speed Test before and after the tunnel to see whether the bottleneck is routing or local filtering.
+Use the Streaming VPN Diagnostic for platform errors and check our Status Center to see whether route quality is stable.
 Keep the Knowledge Base open when you are comparing port behavior, DNS paths, or provider-specific issues.
 And if the tunnel keeps breaking, work through VPN error codes and VPN troubleshooting instead of switching products blindly.

 If you are visible but hard to reach, that is firewall territory.
 If you are hidden in transit but still allowed to talk too freely, that is a policy issue.
 If you want both privacy and access control, keep the firewall on and tune the VPN instead of treating them like substitutes.